You want smart political talk without the meltdowns?

 That's true.

-I believe it it's going to work.
+I believe it's going to work.

 And it's a serious meeting.

-Uh by the way, I know it's a serious meeting.
+By the way, I know it's a serious meeting.

-Uh I have my sources as you have yours.
+I have my sources as you have yours.

-And I could tell you, and this is what I've been predicting from the beginning.
+And I could tell you, and this is what I've been predicting from the beginning, this is economically, you can use an analogy and say it's mutually assured destruction.

 China needs access to our markets.